-Monsaraz Portugal is one of the most beautiful villages we’ve visited in the country, even all of Europe, and we felt it is worthy of our first photo essay.
+Monsaraz Portugal is one of the most beautiful villages we’ve visited in the country, even all of Europe, and we felt it is a worthy subject of our first photo essay.

-It’s a tiny village, essentially two long streets with alleyways in between, and a pathway along some of the fortified walls.
+We visited Monsaraz on a road trip around the Alentejo region of Portugal.
+It’s a tiny walled village, essentially two long streets with alleyways in between, and a pathway along some of the fortified walls.

 It occupies a dramatic site of strategic importance, occupying a hill with commanding views to the Alqueva lakes system and Spanish border to the east and the vast Alentejo plain to the west.

 Monsaraz has been fought over several times in its history, having been under the control of the Moors, the Knights Templar, the Kingdom of Portugal and even the disgruntled, unpaid Earl of Cambridge and his band of mercenaries at one point.

 The 13th century castle sits at the southern end of the village, is free to enter and has outstanding views over the village, the surrounding countryside and the Alqueva lakes.

 Most of the village was built between the 13th and 18th centuries, though the area has been inhabited for several millennia, as some prehistoric remains, including the Cromleque de Xerez, attest.

 We visited in early spring, and had the village almost to ourselves.
 We walked the streets at dusk and then before dawn the following morning.
 It was still quiet the following lunchtime, and it felt slightly disconcerting that nobody else was around to savour this amazing place.